Odela 2: Plot

 When Radha's body is being burnt, Tirupati's spirit appears before Bhairavi.
 He tells her that he will spare the village if she gives up her celibacy and devotion to Lord Shiva, marries him and lets him "have her body".
 Seeing no other way, she agrees.
 He tells her to dress up as a bride and come to him.
 The villagers try to stop her, telling her "there is no God", but she is adamant.
 Before leaving to dress up, she looks at the local Muslim baba (Murali Sharma) and tells him "Om Namah Shivaya" and her hand gesture indicated "Kapalmoksha", attaining which will free Tirupati's soul from the mortal realm.
 As Tirupati's spirit, possessing a local man's body, goes to rape and murder Bhairavi, the baba and a few other men start digging up Tirupati's body, as a festival is arranged in the village.
 Tirupati realises that Bhairavi has planned something, and throws her in front of the Odela Mallanna Swamy temple, where the festival was ongoing, saying that "all will watch what he does to her".
 She keeps chanting "Om Namah Shivaya" to complete 110 crore, and this infuriates him, leading him to brutally attacking her again and again.

 Finally, she passes out when she has just one chant left to complete.
-A brave young girl goes to the statue of Nandi in the temple and whispers into its ear, begging Lord Mallanna to come and save Bhairavi.
+A brave young girl goes to the statue of Nandi in the temple and whispers into its ear, begging Lord Shiva to come and save Bhairavi.
 Nandi awakens and breathes life into Bhairavi, who completes her 110 crore chants with a final "Om Namah Shivaya".
-As a result, Lord Shiva Himself appears before all present, and gives his divine Trishul (trident) to Bhairavi, who uses it to destroy Tirupati, who was chanting evil tantras to choke the life out of all villagers of Odela.
+As a result, Bhairavi too gains control over the five elements and Lord Shiva Himself appears before all present, and gives his divine Trishul (trident) to Bhairavi, who uses it to destroy Tirupati, who was chanting evil mantras to choke the life out of all villagers of Odela.
 At the same time, the baba and the other men with him have dug up and burnt Tirupati's remains in a pyre, so that his spirit can attain "Kapalmoksha" and be vanquished from the mortal realm.
 After this, Bhairavi leaves Odela to continue her ascetic lifestyle.

 The film concludes with a hint of a potential third installment, as Tirupati's bicycle is shown roaming the village streets with no rider on it, as it did in this film when he stalked a target, suggesting that the battle between good and evil in Odela may not be fully resolved.